 Advice For The Times

 Secondly, staying inside and the stress of current events can wear you down.
 You would be amazed at the power of makeup to pick you up.
 It doesn't do the trick for everyone, but when I put on makeup it just brings me glee.
 I don't always want to bother, but when I do I feel the difference.
-It doesn't have to be a full glam face, and in the coming weeks I'll post videos on Instagram @simpleandsultry of easy makeup you can practice step by step.
-By the time this is over and you are showing your face again, you'll know how to enhance it with ease.
+It doesn't have to be a full glam face, just whatever feels fun or good to me.

 And to jump back to practical, wearing makeup forces us to wash our faces at the end of the day.
-Washing your face twice daily is key to the best skin care regimes, and right now we can never wash too much.
+Washing your face twice daily is a key to the best skin care regimes, and right now we can never cleanse too much.

 2. Clean your makeup brushes and makeup.

 While you're disinfecting everything else in your house, don't forget about your makeup and tools.
-Below are links to my favorite brush cleanser and cosmetic sanitizer, still available for now and on Amazon as well.
-(Btw, I get nothing for promoting them.)
-If you don't want to order these or miss them, 99% alcohol is a staple in every kit for a reason.
-You can clean your brushes with it, and spray it on to your cosmetics for sanitation.
-I'll be posting a video this week on sanitizing your brushes and makeup @simpleandsultry on Instagram.
+Below are links to my favorite brush cleanser and cosmetic sanitizer.
+If you don't want to order these or miss them, 70%-91% alcohol is a staple in every kit for a reason.
+You can clean your brushes with it, and spray it on your cosmetics for disinfection.

 Wipeout Brush Cleanser: